tomorrowdevs-projects/team2-real-world-app/docs/ADR/BE_language_ADR_20220110.md

 ### Go
 *Pro*
-- Molto veloce
+- Very fast.
-- Facile da comprendere, sintassi chiara
-- Fornisce molte librerie senza bisogno di utilizzarle da terzi
-- Sicuro, Garbage Collector incluso che aiuta a prevenire la perdita di memoria nel codice
-- Ottimo con le API,
-scalabilità e prestazioni per le API pesanti
+- Easy to understand, clear syntax.
+- Provides heaps of libraries with no need to use the from third parties.
+- Safe, including a Garbage Collector that helps preventing loss of memory in the code.
+- Excellent with APIs, scalability e performance for heavy APIs.
-- Libreria standard multithread che utilizza tutti i core del processore senza moduli aggiuntivi
+- Libreria standard multithread che utilizza tutti i core del processore senza moduli aggiuntivi.
+Standard multithread library that exploits all processor's cores without additional modules.
-- alternativa al C++ più facile da apprendere e codificare ottimizzato per - l'esecuzione su CPU multicore
+- Alternative option to C++, easier to learn and code, optimized to execute on multicore CPUs.

 *Cons*
-- E’ un linguaggio giovane
-- Mancanza di una MV, le dimensioni dei file Go spesso superano quelle di altri linguaggi
+- It's a young language.
+- Lack of MV, Go's files' size often outclass other languages' one.

 ### C#